 But not all frost-free freezers are equal.
 While our top-scoring frost-free freezer holds steady temperatures effortlessly, our worst on test are slow to cool and annoyingly inefficient.

-Here are three frost-free freezers under £300 to pass through the Which? test lab:
+Here are two frost-free freezers under £300 to pass through the Which? test lab:

 - – A tall, white, freestanding freezer from Beko that includes a fast-freeze mode.